nebneuron/CTLN/README.md

 # CTLN
-This is a a matlab code to run simulations for the CTLN model introduced in https://arxiv.org/abs/1605.04463 .
+This is matlab code to run simulations for the CTLN model introduced in https://arxiv.org/abs/1605.04463 .

 This is a bare bones package to run simple simulations and make plots using the CTLN model.
 Details about the model can be found in the following preprint: